Confide in Me: Music video

 An accompanying music video was directed by Paul Boyd in Los Angeles, California during July 1994.
 According to William Baker, the video "presents Kylie as a kaleidoscope of female stereotypes that at first suggest her to be a plastic commodity.
 This notion is overturned by the lyrical content that reveals, contrarily, a multi-dimensional character who actually empowers".
-Minogue had shot the video just before working on the 1994 action-film Street Fighter, which she already had a tight schedule at the time due to promoting the singles release in the US, South East Asia, and in Australia.
+Minogue had shot the video just before working on the 1994 action-film Street Fighter, which she already had a tight schedule at the time due to promoting the single's release in the US, South East Asia, and in Australia.
 The video opens with a hand print, with the title underneath saying 'Touch the screen'; it hovers to the right, and six screens are divided into different "stereotypes" of Minogue; one with army-esque material, a rainbow background, drugs, blood splatter, a "love heart" candy with the words "Call me" on it, and the final with an egg.

 During the entire video, several title screens appear that feature seductive phrases as similar to an advertisement commercial, including "Call me", "Call now", and a fake phone number for the audience to call; some title screens are written in different languages including French, German, Italian and Spanish.
 As the first verse starts, each individual Minogue clone sings the track in their respective areas.
 The video ends with all six figures walking off their sets, with the fake phone number at the bottom of the video.

-Sean Smith noted that the each Kylie was "slightly sinister and contained no cute skipping and jumping".
+Sean Smith noted that each Kylie was "slightly sinister and contained no cute skipping and jumping".
 Editors from Out.com highlighted the video amongst some of her best work.
 In an extended analysis, Bence Illés from Pop-Cultured said "The music videos accompanying the album were also Kylie's most colourful and provocative videos to date.
 'Confide in Me' presented Minogue singing in front of six different colourful paintings symbolising murder, war and peace, sexuality, and drug use (as a nod to the 90s clubbing culture).
 The video also featured the singer as a femme fatale, as well as a cute girl, reminiscent to her career beginnings."
 Lewis Corner from Digital Spy listed it as one of Minogue's most surprising transformations, and also on a similar list by Simon Duke at Chronicle Live.
 The video placed third in the vote for Best Video at the 1994 Smash Hits Poll Winners Party.